 Wikipedia reports at least five fatalities in the United States in driverless vehicle accidents since 2016.
 The first pedestrian death linked to a driverless vehicle happened in 2018 in Arizona.
 In the Oakland-San Francisco area alone, eighty-eight driverless car crashes have been reported.

-Our streets and highways were not designed for driverless vehicles.
+Streets and highways were not designed for driverless vehicles.
 With safety in mind, most of the first driverless vehicles are moving at extremely low speeds – so slowly, in fact, that human drivers would be ticketed for obstructing traffic.

 In most accidents to date that have involved driverless vehicles, it is impatient human drivers who have been at fault.
 Given that it’s programmed to protect human drivers and pedestrians, a driverless vehicle can often seem overly cautious, indecisive, or inactive.